jruels/adv-ansible/README.md

 # Advanced Ansible

-This site includes the slides and labs for the Advanced Ansible class.
+This site includes the labs for the Advanced Ansible class.

 ## Course Content